 Freedom from Discrimination in Credit

 Securing credit is critical to pursuing such things as buying a home, going to college, buying a car, or starting a small business.
-Ones sexual orientation or gender identity has absolutely nothing to do with ones credit worthiness yet LGBT people still find themselves being denied a mortgage, credit card, student loan or other type of lending simply because of who they are.
-There are not federal laws that consistently protect LGBT people from credit discrimination.
+Ones sexual orientation or gender identity has absolutely nothing to do with ones credit worthiness yet LGBTQ people still find themselves being denied a mortgage, credit card, student loan or other type of lending simply because of who they are.
+There are not federal laws that consistently protect LGBTQ people from credit discrimination.
 The Freedom from Discrimination Act would amend the Equal Credit Opportunity Act to prohibit discrimination in the provision of credit based on sexual orientation or gender identity.

 Freedom from Discrimination in Credit Act H.R.
 2364; S. 1159 introduced in 113th Congress, 2013